ChidinmaIgberaese/se-assignment-6-introduction-to-python-ChidinmaIgberaese/README.md

 # Question 3

 Python Syntax and Semantics:

-- Write a simple Python program that prints "Hello, World!" to the console.
+Write a simple Python program that prints "Hello, World!" to the console.
 Explain the basic syntax elements used in the program.

-# Answer

 In order to print "Hello, world!" in the console, i opened a file with a dot py extension and named it greetings.py(as seen in my file) and passed a string argument below;

-# print ("Hello, world!")
+print ("Hello, world!")

 Explanation:
 print: A built-in function to output text to the console.